John Andrews (architect): Awards and recognition

 He was awarded the RAIA Gold Medal by the Royal Australian Institute of Architects in 1980 and an Honor Award from the American Institute of Architects.

 In 1981, Andrews was made an Officer of the Order of Australia (AO) "in recognition of service to architecture".

+In 1988 Andrews was conferred with an honorary degree of Doctor of Architecture by the University of Sydney as "...a distinguished graduate of the University of Sydney.
+His career as an architect in Canada, the United States and Australia established him as one of the very small number of Australian architects with a truly international reputation."

+He was further recognised with the John Andrews Award for Commercial Architecture by the ACT Chapter of the Australian Institute of Architects.